suzannelafon/suzannelafon.github.io/content/research/polymersolution_rheo/index.md

   caption:
   focal_point: Smart
 slides: example
-summary: Rheology of polymer solutions
+summary: We study the link between the viscosity and the concentration of semi-dilute entangled polymer solutions in a good solvent.
 tags:
 - Personal
-title: Liquid/Solid Friction
+title: Rheology of polymer solutions
 links:
   - icon_pack: fas
     icon: graduation-cap